Yehudah Aryeh Leib Alter: Early years

-He was born in 1847 (5608) and named Yehudah Leib; he was known to family and friends as Leybl.
-His father, Rabbi Avraham Mordechai Alter, died when Yehudah Leib was only eight years old, and his mother Mrs. Esther Alter (née Landsztajn) died before that.
+He was born in 1847 (5608) and named Yehudah Leib, he was known to family and friends as Leybl.
+His father, Rabbi Avraham Mordechai Alter, died when Yehudah Leib was only eight years old, and his mother Mrs. Esther Alter (née Landsztajn) died before that in 1849.
 Orphaned of both parents, he was brought up by his grandparents, Rabbi Yitzchak Meir Alter (known as the Chiddushei Harim) and his wife.
 When he was about ten years old, his grandfather took him to visit the Kotzker Rebbe, which left a lifelong impression on him.

-He married Yocheved Rivka, daughter of Yehuda Leib ("Yidl") Kaminer.
+In 1862 he married Yocheved Rivka, daughter of Yehuda Leib ("Yidl") Kaminer, descendant of the Magen Abraham.
 In order not to have the same name as his father-in-law, his own name was changed to Yehudah Aryeh Leib.
 He is said to have been attached to the name Yehudah, and was upset at not being able to use it as his name any longer.

 Leadership

 When his grandfather, Yitzchak Meir, died in 1866, many of the Gerrer Hasidim sought to bestow the mantle of leadership upon eighteen-year-old Yehudah Aryeh Leib.
 He refused that position, and leadership went to Rabbi Chanokh Heynekh HaKohen Levin of Aleksandrów Łódzki.
 However, after the death of the latter in 1870, the Hasidim succeeded in gaining Alter's assent to become their Rebbe.
+Ten children were born to Alter, of whom four sons and two daughters stayed alive after his death.
+The eldest among them was Rabbi Avraham Mordechai, who would later succeed him as leader.

 Death and burial

+On September 2, 1901, his wife, Yocheved Rivka, died.
+A year later, a fire consumed the Chassidic buildings in Góra Kalwaria, including Alter's home and hisBeth midrash.
+Following this, Alter married his second wife, Reizel, the daughter of Rabbi Baruch Halberstam of Gorlice.

 During the Russo-Japanese War, many of his young followers were drafted into the Russian Army and sent to the battlefields in Manchuria.
 Alter was very worried over these devotees and would constantly write to them.
 His health suffered, and he died at the age of 57 on 11 January 1905 (5 Shevat 5665).